mietek/pol/README.md

 ### 7.2 Queuing

 You can save yourself a lot of trouble by putting some code in the user controller.
-Two subroutines: QUEUE and UNQUEUE.
-When a user needs a facility that might be in use by someone else, he calls QUEUE.
+Two subroutines: `QUEUE` and `UNQUEUE`.
+When a user needs a facility that might be in use by someone else, he calls `QUEUE`.
 If it’s available, he gets it.
 If it’s not available, he joins the queue of people waiting for it.
 When it is released, and his turn, he will get it.

 For example, he can’t read disk if someone else if reading disk.
 Or at least he can’t use a particular channel or device.
 While he’s waiting, of course he relinquishes control.
-When he’s through with the facility, he calls UNQUEUE which passes it to someone else.
+When he’s through with the facility, he calls `UNQUEUE` which passes it to someone else.

-These are extremely valuable routines, for there are many facilities that can be handled in the manner; each disk, each line (shared lines), the printer, block 1 (disk allocation), non-re-entrant routines (SQRT).
+These are extremely valuable routines, for there are many facilities that can be handled in the manner; each disk, each line (shared lines), the printer, block 1 (disk allocation), non-re-entrant routines (`SQRT`).
 An extension will even permit exclusive use of blocks.

-Naturally, I have in mind a specific way to implement QUEUE and UNQUEUE.
+Naturally, I have in mind a specific way to implement `QUEUE` and `UNQUEUE`.
 And I caution you, more strongly than usual, that plausible modifications won’t work.
 I’ll try to mention all the reasons.

 In addition to the user’s dictionary address and ready flag, each user must have a link field—not in his dictionary, but in user control.
 Each facility that is to be protected must have associated with it two fields: the owner, and the first person waiting.
 The best arrangement is to have a table of such queue-words, one for each facility.
 If a facility is free, its owner is 0; otherwise its owner is the number of the user owning it.
 A user’s number is his position in the table of users, starting at 1.
 If no one is waiting, a facility’s waiter field is 0; otherwise it is the number of the user waiting.